Definition

 In the above example, Margaret can be prosecuted with conspiracy even though her co-conspirator Luanne has not been caught yet.
 Even though it takes more than one person to commit a conspiracy, all the co-conspirators do not need to be charged together for it.

-Note that if Luanne ever gets caught, she would face conspiracy charges for agreeing with Margaret to deface the registrar’s office.
+Note that if Luanne ever gets caught, she will face conspiracy charges for agreeing with Margaret to deface the registrar’s office.
 But she may be able to avoid attempted vandalism charges because she arguably took no “overt act” towards committing the defacement.

 4. Can I go to prison?